R3Conclave/conclave-core-sdk/docs/docs/index.md

 ### 1.2

 !!! important
-    There have been some breaking changes in this version of Conclave.
-Be sure to read the [API changes page](api-changes.md) for the information you need to get your existing project building with Conclave 1.2.
+    There have been some breaking changes in 1.2.
+Be sure to read the [API changes page](api-changes.md) on how to migrate your existing project.

 !!! important
     In our previous release we had deprecated Avian support.
 This has now been removed completely in 1.2.
 Enclaves built